DaniiarAndakulov/git123/README.md

 The message didnt show up on my mac.
 Will try to update once more.
 Maybe i missed something like "Saving"

 ## Save icon

+The above message synced with my mac but I just clicked wrong button and i lost the message again.
+WHat is important is to edit readme file in commit down below